cwaldbieser/txamqpprovisioner/docs/ldap-provisioner.rst

 writes to LDAP group entries that might require repeated modification in a short time span.
 The LDAP provisioner can be configured to provision LDAP groups and user entries.
 A single provisioner can modify both simultaneously or only groups or only user entries.
-This can be optimal for LDAP service i implementations that require user entries and groups to be updated independently of one another (e.g. OpenLDAP).
+This can be optimal for LDAP service implementations that require user entries and groups to be updated independently of one another (e.g. OpenLDAP).